invertase/react-native-firebase/docs/crashlytics/android.md

 ### Add Fabric Gradle Tools

-These steps are required, if you do not add these your app will most likely crash at startup with the following Error: `The Crashlytics build ID is missing.
+These steps are required, if you do not add these your app will most likely crash at startup with the following Error: *"The Crashlytics build ID is missing.
 This occurs when Crashlytics tooling is absent from your app's build configuration.
-Please review Crashlytics onboarding instructions and ensure you have a valid Crashlytics account.`
+Please review Crashlytics onboarding instructions and ensure you have a valid Crashlytics account."*

- - Add the Fabric Maven repository to your `android/build.gradle` file:
+#### Add the Fabric Maven repository

+**`android/build.gradle`**:
 ```groovy{6-8}
 // ..
 buildscript {